metakirby5/jetpack/README.md

 All files are in `app/` unless otherwise noted.

-- All React components are pure functional components with Redux.
+- All React components are pure functional components with Redux and Apollo.
 - The entry point is `main.coffee`, which also sets up hot reloading.
 - The root component used for routing, etc. can be found at `Root.coffee`.
 - Each subcomponent gets a folder in `components/` with the following